 Other species recorded by the camera traps are more commonly seen, such as the Tayra (Eira barbara), a large member of the weasel family that is equally adept at running on the ground and climbing in trees.
 These medium-sized mammals are important predators on snakes, frogs, lizards, and birds.
 One of Ceiba’s interns snapped these photos of a tayra she found overhead (photo: Halley Feil).

 Meanwhile, the cameras were recording tayra behaviors in the absence of a human observer (usually they scamper away at the first sound of a person), revealing how these nimble animals move, find prey, and handle food.
 Video footage is an excellent way of studying such behaviors, and over the past few years we’ve recorded a lot of video with help from our Science and Volunteer coordinator, Luis Fernandez:

-Data produced from the camera trap project is fundamental to the Jama Conservation Corridor, an effort to prevent forest fragmentation of 75,000 acres along the Pacific Coast by reconnecting isolated habitat patches.
+Data produced from the camera trap project is fundamental to the Coastal Conservation Corridor, an effort to prevent forest fragmentation of 75,000 acres along the Pacific Coast by reconnecting isolated habitat patches.
 Ceiba is working with local landowners and residents to encourage sustainable land use such as reforestation and agroforestry in place of cattle farming and logging.
 Large, connected patches of dry forest allow species to secure food, find mates and escape threats more easily.
 Cameras placed in candidate patches allow us to assess the quality of those forests by revealing what species lurk within.
-Ceiba asks for your help to protect forests in the Jama Conservation Corridor and to promote sustainable communities.
+Ceiba asks for your help to protect forests in the Coastal Conservation Corridor and to promote sustainable communities.
 Please visit our donation page to support these ongoing efforts.